Zakrzewiaczek/weather2excel/README.md

 </table>

 ## How to use?
+Download ```code.ps1``` program, change "YOUR_API_KEY" to your weatherapi.com API Key and "YOUR_CITY_NAME" to your city name.
-Paste the code from functions.ps1 into the powershell console, press Enter.
+Then, copy this code into the powershell console, press Enter.
 Now you can enter the above commands into the powershell console.

 ## Example usage